Efficient Large Language Models: A Survey: Model-Centric Methods

-\textbf{Quantization-Aware Training (QAT).} QAT quantizes LLMs during the training process itself so as to allow LLMs to learn quantization-friendly representations.
-Compared to PTQ, since QAT requires training using the complete training set to make up for its accuracy drop, it is much more expensive and time consuming. \citet{tao2022compression} aim to address quantization challenges in models like GPT-2 caused by uniform word embeddings, and propose QuantGPT, which combines contrastive distillation from a full-precision teacher model and logit distillation to a quantized student model during auto-regressive pretraining.
-LLM-QAT~\cite{Liu2023LLMQATDQ} uses data generated by LLMs itself to distill knowledge, with the aim of quantizing a student model.
-Specifically, it retains the original output distribution and is capable of quantizing any generative model, irrespective of its initial training data.
-Besides quantizing weights and activations, LLM-QAT also tackles the quantization of the key-value cache, a crucial step for enhancing throughput and accommodating long sequence dependencies in LLMs.
-BitNet~\cite{Wang2023BitNetS1} pioneers QAT for 1-bit LLMs, using low-precision binary weights and quantized activations, while keeping optimizer states and gradients high-precision during training, requiring only a replacement of the nn.Linear layer to train 1-bit weights from scratch.
+\textbf{Quantization-Aware Training (QAT).} Different from PTQ, QAT quantizes LLMs during the training process, allowing LLMs to learn quantization-friendly representations.
+Since QAT requires training using the complete training dataset, it is much more expensive and time consuming than PTQ. \black{\citet{tao2022compression} propose QuantGPT, which combines contrastive distillation from a full-precision teacher model and logit distillation to a quantized student model during autoregressive pretraining.
+QuantGPT achieves 14.4× and 13.4× compression rates on GPT-2 and BART with comparable performance with the full-precision models.} LLM-QAT~\citep{Liu2023LLMQATDQ} uses data generated by LLMs itself to distill knowledge with the objective of quantizing a student model.
+Specifically, LLM-QAT retains the original output distribution and is capable of quantizing a model irrespective of its initial training data.
+Besides quantizing weights and activations, LLM-QAT also quantizes the key-value cache, a crucial step for enhancing throughput and accommodating long sequence dependencies in LLMs.
+Experimental results show that LLM-QAT achieves better performance over training-free methods especially in low-bit settings.
+Lastly, BitNet~\citep{Wang2023BitNetS1} pioneers QAT for 1-bit LLMs.
+It proposes to use low-precision binary weights and quantized activations while keeping optimizer states and gradients high-precision during training.
+Experimental results show that compared to FP16 Transformer baselines, BitNet is able to achieve competitive performance while substantially reducing memory footprint and energy consumption.